docker/docs/storage/storagedriver/index.md

 The files won't be persisted after the container is deleted, and both read and write speeds are lower than native file system performance.

- > **Note**: Operations that are known to be problematic include write-intensive database storage, particularly when pre-existing data exists in the write-only layer.
+ > **Note**: Operations that are known to be problematic include write-intensive database storage, particularly when pre-existing data exists in the read-only layer.
 More details are provided in this document.

 [Learn how to use volumes](../volumes.md) to persist data and improve performance.